Skip to main content

 Most climbers track progress the hard way — mental notes, photo albums, or scattered spreadsheets.
 Sendit centralises everything: record a climb right from the wall, tag it with grade and style, and watch your improvement unfold in charts and stats.

 The app is designed around the bouldering session.
-Climbs are grouped by date, filterable by grade, style, gym, and outcome, and the stats surface your peak grade, send rate, and session count at a glance.
+Climbs are grouped by date, filterable by grade, style, gym, and outcome.

 Sendit calendar screenSendit calendar list screen